jonprindiville/dump-sentry-issue/README.md

 ## Thing this tool does not do

 - non-CSV output (or CSV output without empty leading row/column)
-- limit the number of returned rows (we just page through everything that Sentry gives us)
 - any fancy handling of the data the Sentry gives back (Sentry returns most values as `repr`-strings, for instance if you sent Sentry the string `u'foo'` it would come back through their API as `u"u'foo'"`.
 We `eval` the values to get back a Python value -- if your value is a list, probably the things inside your list will still be `repr`-strings, and also the commas in the list's representation will mess up your CSV... we could be nicer and more extensible about post-processing the received data, but we're not... maybe later)